 By building strong chapters of design professionals whose sensibilities and interests include promotion of urban communities, we are able to respond to the concerns that affect marginalized communities and people.
 Our goals are to increase the level of participation in the social, political and economic benefits afforded the citizens of this nation and to tear down the barriers that make full participation unattainable.
 Chapters give members a base from which to be involved in politics, to visit schools and reach out to children, to conduct community and civic forums and to responsibly practice in our professional capacities.

-Our Chapter is incredibly proud that NOMA National chose to recognize VANOMA as the 2021 Chapter of the Year for Large Chapters and as a 2021 Five-Star Chapter, its highest ranking for healthy chapters.
-We give many thanks and credit to our board, our membership, and our partners for making this phenomenal achievement possible!
+Our Chapter is incredibly proud of the accolades that we have achieved over our first years as a newly formed chapter.
+In 2021, NOMA National chose to recognize VANOMA as Chapter of the Year for Large Chapters and as a Five-Star Chapter, its highest ranking for healthy chapters.
+In 2022, AIA Virginia and AIA Northern Virginia bestowed our Chapter with honors recognizing VANOMA as a statewide leader in advocacy.
+We give many thanks and credit to our board, our membership, and our partners for making these phenomenal achievements possible!
 Read more on our news page.